Alcohol Policy

 Minimum floor price

 The Liquor Act 2019 imposed a minimum unit price for alcohol, also known as the minimum floor price.
-The minimum floor price was implemented on 1 October 2018 and aims to reduce alcohol among heavy drinkers by increasing the price of alcohol beverage to at least $1.30 per standard drink and thereby reducing alcohol consumption for groups that are most susceptible to alcohol-related harm.
+The minimum floor price was implemented on 1 October 2018 and aims to reduce alcohol among heavy drinkers by increasing the price of alcohol beverages to at least $1.30 per standard drink, thereby reducing alcohol consumption for groups that are most susceptible to alcohol-related harm.

 Read more about the minimum floor price.